Documentation

 This method returns a String representing the URI for the current player media source.

-When invoked, this method will order the player to enter or exit fullscreen based on input parameter.
-Input parameter must be a Boolean. enterfullscreen, or exitfullscreen or warning (with code 1003) event will fire when this method has completed.
+Returns a Promise that resolves if setFullscreen request was successful or rejects to a WarningData Object.
+This method will order the player to enter or exit fullscreen based on input parameter.
+Input parameter must be a Boolean. enterfullscreen, or exitfullscreen or warning API events will also fire when this method has completed.

-The player may only enter fullscreen through the setFullscreen API method as a result of a valid user interaction.
+The player may only enter fullscreen through the setFullscreen API method as a result of a direct user interaction.
 Modern browsers generally block entering full screen programmatically.

 Sizing API